MUSIC GENRE ∙ Folk ∙ Rock ∙ RnB SOUL ∙ Rap ∙ Pop Hits ∙ World music ∙

 RnB Soul 60s: James Brown (1933-2006) ∙ Aretha Franklin (1942-2018) ∙ Diana Ross (born 1944) ∙

 On the Rnb Vocals scene, the king of soul Sam Cooke (1931-1964) suffered a violent death at the age of 33.
 Otis Redding (1941-1967) became the new king of soul, but he too died prematurely at the height of his fame, and it was posthumously that his signature song '(Sitting on) The dock of the Bay' was published in January 1968.
-Coming from the Detroit gospel community, Aretha Franklin (1942-2018) released her debut album in 1960 amd shined in various registers such as blues-jazz and RnB rock, while becoming the undisputed queen of soul from the mid-60s to the late 70s.
-Soul singers Ben E. King, Marvin Gaye, Percy Sledge, Aaron Neville and Dionne Warwick also appeared during the decade, as did vocals groups The Temptations, The Four Tops and The Jackson Five.
-Girl vocal groups had seen popularity earlier - as with the songs 'Lollipop' (1958, The Chordettes) and 'I met him on a Sunday' (1958, The Shirelles) - and thrived on the 60s Soul scene where the most popular became The Supremes with Diana Ross with the planetary hit 'Baby love' (1964).
+Coming from the Detroit gospel community, Aretha Franklin (1942-2018) released her debut album in 1960 amd shone in various registers such as blues, jazz and RnB rock while becoming the undisputed queen of soul from the mid-60s to the mid-70s.
+Singers Ben E. King, Marvin Gaye, Percy Sledge, Aaron Neville and Dionne Warwick also appeared during the decade, as did vocals groups The Temptations, The Four Tops and The Jackson Five.
+Girl vocal groups had been popular earlier on - as with the 1958 songs 'Lollipop' (The Chordettes) and 'I met him on a Sunday' (The Shirelles) - and thrived on the 60s Soul scene.
+The most popular of them was The Supremes with Diana Ross, starting with their 1964 global hit 'Baby love'.

 ∙ 1967 ∙ Do right woman, do right man / Respect (Aretha Franklin) ∙ Piece of my heart ( Erma Franklin, ver.
-1992) ∙ When love slips away (Dee Dee Warwick) ∙ Ain't no mountain high enough ( Tammi Terrell & Marvin Gaye) ∙ Whisper you love me boy (Chris Clark) ∙ Come on sock it to me (Syl Johnson) ∙ Groovin' (Willie Mitchell) ∙ Gimme a little sign (Brenton Wood) ∙ Sweet soul music (Arthur Conley) ∙ 1968 ∙ Sitting on the dock of the Bay (Otis Redding) ∙ Fly me to the moon (Bobby Womack) ∙ I'm gonna make you love me (Madeline Bell) ∙ 1969 ∙ Rainy night in Georgia (Brook Benton) ∙ The chokin' kind (Joe Simon) ∙ Am I the same girl?
+1992) ∙ When love slips away (Dee Dee Warwick) ∙ Ain't no mountain high enough ( Tammi Terrell & Marvin Gaye) ∙ Whisper you love me boy (Chris Clark) ∙ Come on sock it to me (Syl Johnson) ∙ Groovin' (Willie Mitchell) ∙ Gimme a little sign (Brenton Wood) ∙ Sweet soul music (Arthur Conley) ∙ I'm Fighting For My Rights (Lucy Rodgers) ∙ 1968 ∙ Sitting on the dock of the Bay (Otis Redding) ∙ Fly me to the moon / I'm a midnight mover (Bobby Womack) ∙ Since I've been born again (Martha Bass) ∙ I'm gonna make you love me (Madeline Bell) ∙ 1969 ∙ Rainy night in Georgia (Brook Benton, orig.
+Tony Joe White 1969) ∙ The chokin' kind (Joe Simon) ∙ Am I the same girl?
 (Barbara Acklin) ∙ The first time ever I saw your face (Roberta Flack) ∙

-GIRL GROUPS ∙ 1958 ∙ I met him on a Sunday (The Shirelles) ∙ 1960 ∙ Will you love me tomorrow (The Shirelles) ∙ 1961 ∙ Please Mr. Postman (The Marvelettes) ∙ 1963 ∙ Be my baby (The Ronettes) ∙ 1964 ∙ Walking in the rain (The Ronettes) ∙ Baby love (The Supremes ft Diana Ross) ∙ Dancing in the streets (Martha & the Vandellas) ∙ Needle in a haystack (The Velvelettes) ∙ (Like a) Nightmare (The Andantes) ∙ 1965 ∙ I'm blue (The Ikettes) ∙ It's gonna take a miracle (Royalettes) ∙ He's an oddball (The Lewis Sisters) ∙ 1969 ∙ Cheating is telling on you (The Lollipops) ∙
+GIRL GROUPS ∙ 1958/60 ∙ I met him on a Sunday / Will you love me tomorrow (The Shirelles) ∙ 1961 ∙ Please Mr. Postman (The Marvelettes) ∙ 1963/64 ∙ Be my baby / Walking in the rain (The Ronettes) ∙ 1964/66 ∙ Baby love / You can't hurry love (The Supremes ft Diana Ross) ∙ Dancing in the streets (Martha & the Vandellas) ∙ Needle in a haystack (The Velvelettes) ∙ (Like a) Nightmare (The Andantes) ∙ 1965 ∙ I'm blue (The Ikettes) ∙ It's gonna take a miracle (Royalettes) ∙ He's an oddball (The Lewis Sisters) ∙ 1969 ∙ Cheating is telling on you (The Lollipops) ∙

 MALE GROUPS ∙ 1960 ∙ Shop around (Smokey Robinson & The Miracles) ∙ 1961 ∙ That's what girls are made for (The Spinners) ∙ Blue moon (The Marcels) ∙ 1962 ∙ Papa oom mow mow (The Rivingtons) ∙ 1964 ∙ Keep on pushing (The Impressions) ∙ My girl (The Temptations) ∙ 1966 ∙ Reach out (I'll be there) (The Four Tops) ∙ Hold on I'm comin' (Sam & Dave) ∙ 1967 ∙ Soul man (Sam & Dave) ∙ Apples, peaches, pumpkin pie (Jay & the Techniques) ∙ 1969 ∙ What does it take (to win your love) (Jr. Walker & the All Stars) ∙ The tracks of my tears (Smokey Robinson & The Miracles) ∙ Baby, I'm for real (The Originals) ∙ I want you back (The Jackson Five) ∙